USNavalResearchLaboratory/cxxplot/README.md

 [Link to source for the image  above](examples/07_line_color_order/main.cpp)
 </div>

-## Multiple windows dynamically, updated
+## Multiple windows dynamically updated
 <div align="center">
   <img src="https://raw.githubusercontent.com/USNavalResearchLaboratory/cxxplot/main/doc/images/multiple_windows.gif" alt="Multiple windows">
 </div>

 # A note on the implementation
 To allow for dynamic updating, non-blocking plots, and portability across the three main OSes (Windows, Linux, macOS), cxxplot default mode of operation is to run on the main thread.
-This restriction is imposed by certain OSes.
+Certain OSes impose this restriction.

 Therefore, cxxplot requires the user code to reside in a function called by ```cxxplot::exec```.
 This introduces the need to instead of using the typical ```main``` form:
 ```c++